lalwanivikas/lalwanivikas.github.io/_posts/2015-11-02-weather-app.md

 * I used colors from Google's Material Design template and they have some pretty neat collections.
 I will most probably keep using it for my future projects as well.

+Challenges
+---
+* Making the geocoding work for all regions.
+Since every region has different naming system, Google responds with a huge object and you have to figure out what to display.
+It has to be standard for any type of entry - area, city, state, country, landmark etc.
+* Another challenge was to make the display time work.
+If you are viewing weather of Australia then it does not makes sense to show time in UK time.
+So I had to manipulate the time accordingly.

 About ugly home page:
 ---
 My home page is still very ugly as there is literally nothing in it.
 In fact my whole website is like that.
 I plan to fix it by continuously learning Jekyll in parallel.
 After few different projects I will take up personal site design as single day project.
 This way I can improve the site couple of times in few months.
 And hopefully I can master Jekyll in the process :)